IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

-If the setup flag is non-zero, and the transfer is not an isochronous transfer, the setup/isochronous information field does not contain any information and should be ignored.
+If the setup flag is non-zero, and the transfer is not an isochronous transfer, the setup/isochronous information field does not contain any information and SHOULD be ignored.

 ## LINKTYPE_USB_LINUX